git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Jam.md

 * New clip length: The length of a clip created with the New function.
 * Knob Sensitivity Default: Negative values slow the knobs changes down, positive values speed them up
 * Knob Sensitivity Slow: Negative values slow the knobs changes down, positive values speed them up

+### Drum Sequencer

+* Turn off empty drum pads: Empty drum cells are displayed in gray.
+If enabled the pad LEDs are off.

 ## Document Settings